What do the hotel stars mean

 Suites available

-The hotels in Norway that have no official hotel rating or classification use the star descriptions to show the standard and services of the hotels and give the customers a rough idea of the hotel standard.
-The common facilities and the room standard may vary depending on the geographic location.
+The hotels in Norway with no official hotel rating or classification use the star descriptions to show the standard and services of the hotels and give the customers a rough idea of the hotel standard.
+The facilities and the room standard may vary depending on the geographic location.

-The standard is normally higher in the larger cities than in the rural areas of southern Norway and in the Arctic areas of northern Norway.
+The standard usually is higher in the larger cities than in the rural areas of southern Norway and the Arctic areas of northern Norway.

-In Finland, there is not any hotel classification system, and there is no special authority Since there is no official system, there are many private web pages based on customer feedback, but remember this is not objective criteria.
+In Finland, there is not any hotel classification system, and there is no particular authority.
+Since there is no official system, there are many private web pages based on customer feedback, but remember this is not objective criteria.

-In Iceland, there is a national voluntary hotel classification system and the responsible authority is the Icelandic Tourist Board The classification is based on the classification system from the association of hotels and restaurants in Denmark (Horestra).
-The system is made up of a stars system and the hotels have classes from 1 to 5 stars, depending on which facilities are provided.
+In Iceland, there is a national voluntary hotel classification system, and the responsible authority is the Icelandic Tourist Board.
+The classification is based on the classification system from the association of hotels and restaurants in Denmark (Horestra).
+The system comprises a star system, and the hotels have classes from 1 to 5 stars, depending on which facilities are provided.

-When a hotel booking is made, normally breakfast is not included in the hotel rate, and all taxes are always incorporated in the hotel rates
+When a hotel booking is made, breakfast is usually not included in the hotel rate, and all taxes are always incorporated in the hotel rates.

 1-star hotel